 “Dammit,” she uttered.

-The Dunmer woman grunted and glanced at the beetle-shell badge pinned to Daria’s coat, emblazoned with the numeral two to show she was getting food for two people—her and Trent.
+The Dunmer woman grunted and glanced at the beetle-shell badge pinned to Daria’s coat, emblazoned with the numeral two to show she was getting food for two people that day—her and Trent.
 Daria declined to meet her judgmental gaze as she heard the wet plop of plasticine gruel in her outstretched wooden bowls.

 She left as soon as she got the meal, hurrying past the lines of tattered Dunmer and feeling the resentment in their eyes.